 How to Name Your Artwork: Find a Title That Sells

-Have you ever wondered how some artists find such good titles for their artwork?
-Well, there are easy ways to find great titles if you know the secrets.
+Have you ever wondered how some artists find such great titles for their artwork?
+Well, there are easy ways to name your artwork, if you know the secrets.

-Use these helpful tips to name your art:
+Use these top tips to name your artwork:

 • Find Idioms